 Issue #2) Oral Problems

 Preventative dentistry may require dental x-rays at times, especially if your dentist wants to diagnose decay or a hairline crack on one of your teeth.
-If detected early, these issues won’t need more than a simple treatment like dental filling.
+If detected early, these issues won’t need more than a simple treatment like dental filling or some other minor form of restorative dentistry work.
 If you decide against visiting your dentist, you may end up paying for a costlier treatment such as root canal therapy.

 Issue #3) Oral Cancer